Cala Ratjada - the perfect spot for a solo Majorcan mini-break

 Calla Agulla

-I also spent a couple of enjoyable hours strolling round the weekly Saturday market in the town’s main square – Placa del Pins – with its typical mix of stands selling clothes, jewellery, bags, shoes and food.
+I whiled away a couple of enjoyable hours strolling round the weekly Saturday market in the town’s main square – – with its typical mix of stands selling clothes, jewellery, bags, shoes and food.

 My hotel

-The Sea Club is a delightful family-run b&b (they serve lunch and dinner in high season) right on the promenade about 150m from Son Moll beach.
-A collection of colonial style buildings clustered round a main courtyard with a swimming pool, the 17 charming, simply furnished, shabby chic style rooms are comfortable with excellent bathrooms.
-The atmosphere is relaxed and informal, with lots of comfy spots to sit and chill, and you are encouraged to help yourself to the honesty-bar drinks and ice creams.
+The Sea Club is a delightful family-run B&B. It’s a collection of colonial-style buildings clustered round a main courtyard with a swimming pool, right on the promenade about 150m from Son Moll beach.
+The 17 charming, simply furnished, airy rooms are comfortable with excellent bathrooms.
+The atmosphere is relaxed and informal, with lots of comfy spots to sit and chill, and you are encouraged to help yourself to the honesty bar drinks and ice creams.
+They serve lunch and dinner in high season.

-The owners and staff are absolutely lovely and will even go the extra more-than-mile when you, ahem, accidentally lock the keys of your hire care inside the boot……
+The owners and staff are absolutely lovely and will even go the extra more-than-mile – for example, when you, ahem, accidentally lock the keys of your hire care inside the boot….

 The Sea Club, with its cluster of buildings grouped around the pool